worldpeaceenginelabs/METAVERSE-DAO_CLOUD-ATLAS/README.md

 With Cloud Atlas, you can explore stunning UE5 content, games, and applications on any device, including browser, mobile, desktop, and VR.
 But that's not all.
 You can also experience Wikipedia articles in 3D and engage with them on a whole new level.
 Each article has an artificial identity, which means they can communicate with each other and identify conflicting information, which they will forward as pull-requests to the Wikipedia community.
 This helps maintain the accuracy of Wikipedia and promotes collaboration on knowledge among users.

 But Cloud Atlas is more than just a platform for exploration and learning.
-It also provides a social network where people from different backgrounds can come together to brainstorm solutions to local and global issues.
-With the power of in-person meetups, crowdfunding, and petitions, you can turn your ideas into reality and make a difference in the world.
+It also provides a social network called 'Tools of Change' where people from different backgrounds can come together to brainstorm solutions to local and global issues.
+With the power of in-person meetups to put your brainstorming results into action, crowdfunding, and petitions, you can turn your ideas into reality and make a difference in the world.

 And that's not all.
 Cloud Atlas also features MissionTV, a decentralized platform similar to YouTube or Twitch, but with a focus on showcasing good deeds.
 With built-in live-chat and donation options, MissionTV provides an easy way to share your achievements and inspire others to do good.